santigimeno/node-pcsclite/README.md

     * *output* `Buffer`

 Wrapper around [`SCardControl`](http://pcsclite.alioth.debian.org/pcsc-lite/node18.html).
 Sends a command directly to the IFD Handler (reader driver) to be processed by the reader.

+#### reader.close()

+It frees the resources associated with this CardReader instance.
+At a low level it calls [`SCardCancel`](http://pcsclite.alioth.debian.org/pcsc-lite/node21.html) so it stops watching for the reader status changes.